-This article explains the concept of chaos theory in a practical way.
-After reading you will understand the basics of this powerful strategy tool.
+Chaos Theory: this article explains the concept of Chaos Theory in a practical way.
+After reading you will understand the basics of this powerful strategy and cause effect tool.

 The entire form is dependent on the smallest of parts.
 In organizations it is therefore important to consider the smallest of parts.
 Each part of a complex system has the potential to change randomly and is therefore unpredictable.

 This is why the Chaos Theory can also be applied to organizations.
 The environment of an organisation is never stable for which reason the chaos theory shows the need for effective leadership, a guiding vision, strong values, organizational beliefs and open communication.